 If some of these signs sound familiar and you feel that someone you know may be showing signs of alcoholism, it’s important not to accuse them and approach the issue gently.
 At the same time, it’s crucial that the drinker knows that they have a loving, caring and open-minded support system.
 For more information on the treatment for alcohol dependency or to get help for you or someone you love, click here.

 Program Director & Psychologist

-Emanuele has a compassionate approach to clients’ struggles, in order to promote awareness and initiate together with the transformative process.
+Emanuele has a compassionate approach to clients’ struggles, in order to promote awareness and initiate together the transformative process.
 His treatment approaches range from Gestalt, Emotionally Focused Therapy, Dialectical and Cognitive Behaviour Therapy, EMDR, ACT, Neuropsychotherapy, Sensorymotor Psychotherapy and Cape Cod Model for Couple Therapy.